MIF-0/test-collector/test-collector-lib/README.md

     }
 ```

-test-collector introduce custom test runner.
 You will need to create your own main function and in Cargo.toml of you project add this with needed name and path:
 ```toml
 [[test]]
 name = "integration"